zhouzi/logicalornot/CONTRIBUTING.md

 # Contributing

-Thank you very much for your interest in Logical (Or Not), really much appreciated!
+Thank you very much for your interest in Logical (Or Not)!
-Actually, there are several ways you can contribute.
+Below are the different ways you can contribute to the project.

 ## Questions

-Logical (Or Not) is a question based.
+Logical (Or Not) is a question based game.
-To have a look at the existing ones, head up to the [`src/app/data/questions`](https://github.com/Zhouzi/logicalornot/blob/gh-pages/src/app/data/questions.json) file.
+The questions are stored in the [`src/app/data/questions`](https://github.com/Zhouzi/logicalornot/blob/gh-pages/src/app/data/questions.json) file.
-If you want to submit new questions, please make sure that:
+If you want to submit new ones, please make sure that:

 * It doesn't involve any external context (`'foo' || 'bar'` is ok while `!variable || func()` is not)
-* It is short and not too complicated
+* It is short and not too complex